 The Delmarva Review is a literary journal publishing original short fiction, poetry, creative nonfiction, and short book reviews.
-We produce both print (paperback) and electronic (ebook) editions which are made available to readers through worldwide distribution channels.
+We produce print (paperback), print-on-demand (POD), and electronic (ebook) editions that are made available to readers through major online distribution channels.
 The Review welcomes work from all authors, writing in English.

 We seek great storytelling, memorable poetry, and creative nonfiction exhibiting skillful expression.
 The editors appreciate the writer's ability to engage readers on more than one level.

 The Review will consider photography or artwork for the cover and illustration on inside pages.
 Images should be submitted as a 300 dpi file attachment (.jpg or .tiff).
 The minimum size is: 6” wide x 9”.

 The Delmarva Review is published annually by the Eastern Shore Writers Association Education Fund, a tax exempt 501(c)(3) organization, to inspire and encourage literary writing.
 It is copyrighted, and all rights revert to the author after publication.

 We only consider e-mail submissions from this site (via Submittable).
 Editors review work on a rolling basis, so early submissions are encouraged.
 While you may hear from us within a month, we often hold some pieces longer to consider compatibility for the issue as it develops.
 It is our desire to contact all authors no later than May 2016.